Eccentric self-forced inspirals into a rotating black hole: Implementation

 \item We state the initial conditions of the inspiral $(p_0, e_0, q_{r,0})$ and use the NIT to leading order in the mass ratio to transform these into initial conditions for the NIT equations of motion, i.e., $(\nit{p}_0, \nit{e}_0, \nit{q}_{r0})$.

 \item We then evolve the NIT equations of motion using an ODE solver (in this case Mathematica's \texttt{NDSolve}).

 \end{enumerate}

 As with the offline steps we implement the online steps in Mathematica.
-Note that steps (ii) and (iii) are only necessary because we want to make direct comparisons between NIT and OG inspirals.
-These steps can be skipped in data analysis applications.
+Note that steps (ii) and (iii) are only necessary because we want to make direct comparisons between NIT and OG inspirals with the same initial conditions.
+In general, the difference between the NIT and OG variables will always be $\mathcal{O}(\mr)$, and so performing the NIT transformation or inverse transformation to greater than zeroth order in mass ratio will not be necessary when producing waveforms to post adiabatic order, i.e. with phases accurate to $\mathcal{O}(\mr)$.